ktk-2005/Feedbacker-Forum/docs/slack.md

 A webhook is used so that Feedbacker Forum can post messages to some Slack channel via Slack app.
 Go to `Incoming Webhooks`, press toggle slide from `off` to `on` and click `Add New Webhook to Workspace`.
-This redirects to the Slack workspace and asks to which channel is Slack app allowed to post and authorization.
+This redirects to the Slack workspace and asks which channel Slack app is allowed to post and authorization for creation of the webhook.
 After clicking `Authorization` Webhook URL is created.

 ### Setting up configs